sshniro/zap-docs/source/includes/auth.md

 - Javascript
 - Python

 ZAP has an Add-on Marketplace where you can add support for additional scripting engines.
-Click the red blue green & blue box stacked icon in ZAP to bring up the marketplace modal.
+Click the red, blue, & green box stacked icon in ZAP to bring up the marketplace modal.
 After it pops up, switch to the Marketplace and install the appropriate scripting engine.

 The following example performs a script based authentication for the Damn Vulnerable Web Application.
-Similar to the Bodgeit example DVWP also uses `POST` request to authenticate the users.
+Similar to the Bodgeit example DVWA also uses `POST` request to authenticate the users.
 But apart from username and password DVWA sends an additional token to protect against the Cross-Site request forgery attacks.
 This token is obtained from the the landing page.
 The following image shows the embedded token in the login page.

 ![csrf_token](../images/auth_dvwa_token_html.png)

 If the token is not included with the login script as a POST parameter, the request will be rejected.
-Inorder to send this token, lets use the script based authentication technique.
+In order to send this token, lets use the script based authentication technique.
 The authentication script will parse the HTML content and extract the token and append it in the POST request.

 ### Setup Target Application

 Use the following docker command to start the DVWA.
-Inorder to fully complete the setup you need to login ([http://localhost:3000](http://localhost:3000)) to the application and press the configure button.
+In order to fully complete the setup you need to login ([http://localhost:3000](http://localhost:3000)) to the application and press the configure button.
 Use the default credentials of the application to login and finish the setup (Username: admin, Password: password).

 `docker run --rm -it -p 3000:80 vulnerables/web-dvwa`

-### Upload the script
+### Upload the Script

 Go to the script tab and create a new script under the authentication section.
-Provide a name to the script and select `JavaScript/Nashorn` as the engine and replace the script contents with the following [script](https://github.com/zaproxy/source/scripts/auth-dvwa.js).
+Provide a name to the script and select `JavaScript/Nashorn` as the engine and replace the script contents with the following [script](https://github.com/zaproxy/zap-api-docs/source/scripts/auth-dvwa.js).

 ![script_tab](../images/auth_dvwa_zap_script.png)